 A straightforward way to cut to get a credit card with no credit is to use a cosigner.
 Cosigners essentially take on the responsibility of paying back your debt if you fail to do so.

-Cosigners with a strong credit history can help you gain access to unsecured credit cards, but be careful and weigh your options seriously.
+Cosigners with a strong credit history can help you gain access to unsecured credit cards.
+However, you need to be cautious and weigh your options carefully.
 You’re entering a financial agreement with a credit card company as well as with your cosigner.

 If you’re nervous you won’t be able to make your payments on time, keep in mind that your late payments will affect your cosigner’s credit history, too.
 If you default on a loan, both you and the cosigner will be held responsible.